RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 Pending job in LAB account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often users submit a job to a lab account and it results in PD status due to :tt:`AssocGrpCPUMinutesLimit` reason.
+If your job is in pending status due to the reason :red:`AssocGrpCPUMinutesLimit` or :red:`AssocGrpBillingMinutes` it means there is not enough balance left in your lab account to run your job.
+The checks are the same for both.

 .. important::  A lab account has a combined single  balance and thus a single limit
                 for all members of the lab.